Back to the Feature: Classical 3D Features are (Almost) All You Need for 3D Anomaly Detection: An Empirical Investigation of 3D AD S

+\textbf{Feature fusion.} Both \textit{cable gland} and \textit{foam} perform poorly for all depth-based methods (Tab.~\ref{table:au_pro} and App.~\ref{app:iroc_results}, App.~\ref{app:proc_results}).
+While the anomalies in these classes are easier to detect by using color than by using 3D (see Fig.~\ref{fig:rgb_v_d}), we expected the fusion of both modalities to improve performance.
+Unfortunately, for these classes, the fused features underperformed the color-only method.
+Future work should address this issue.

-\textbf{Image-level anomaly detection.} While the best performing method that we investigated established a new state-of-the-art on all metrics, the image level detection accuracy is far from perfect.
-The best performing method reaches an \textit{I-ROC} of $86.5\%$, a great improvement compared to past methods, but still a relatively low score.
-As seen in Fig.~\ref{fig:heatmaps} and Fig.~\ref{fig:max_patch}, it is not uncommon for methods to perform very well on the segmentation task while underperforming on the detection task.
-Since we use the PatchCore method as the backbone for most of our experiments, the \textit{I-ROC} score is a function of the test patch most distant from all training patches.
-However, this assumption was made to address 2D images.
-It is possible that for multi-modal cases such as 3D and RGB, new assumptions and methods are needed.
+\textbf{Image-level accuracy.} While \textit{BTF} establishes a new state-of-the-art on all metrics, the image level detection accuracy is far from perfect.
+It reaches an \textit{I-ROC} of $86.5\%$, a large improvement compared to past methods, but still a relatively low score.
+Since we use PatchCore as the backbone for most of our experiments, the \textit{I-ROC} score is determined by the image patch that is most distant from all training patches.
+We expect that better metrics can be devised for 3D data; investigating them is left for future work.

-\textbf{Failure classes.} As can be seen from Tab.~\ref{table:au_pro}, \ref{table:image_rocauc}, different methods find different classes are harder than others.
-We highlight two classes for which the simple RGB method outperforms even the best methods.
-Both \textit{cable gland} and \textit{foam} perform noticeably poorly for all depth-based methods.
-Although these classes exhibit more RGB-only anomalies compared to others (see Fig.~\ref{fig:rgb_v_d}), the fusion of both modalities would be expected to handle them.
-Unfortunately, the fused feature underperformed the RGB only result.
-This suggests that further research into the feature fusion process is required.

-\textbf{Datasets.} While MVTec 3D-AD is a good starting point for 3D AD\&S, its setting is somewhat synthetic.
-For the field to mature, more datasets are needed.
-Specifically, due to the complex geometry and interactions of real world scenes, scene level datasets (e.g. \cite{scannet,sun_rgbd}) for 3D AD\&S may provide a setting where 3D information provides an even greater advantage over 2D counterparts.
-As LiDAR sensors become cheaper and ever more present (e.g. some iPhone models are now equipped with LiDAR sensors), new opportunities for "in the wild" 3D AD\&S present themselves e.g. a skin lesion dataset for 3D AD\&S. Utilizing 3D information, such datasets could pave the way for early-detection and self-diagnosis AD\&S methods against terminal illnesses.
-Additionally, datasets captured by a variety of methods and 3D formats could improve generalization and robustness.

-\textbf{Methods.} We have shown a surface matching descriptor achieved the state-of-the-art results on 3D AD\&S tasks.
-The main reason behind its success is the orientation invariance.
-While both depth and 3D methods optimize this property, explicit orientation invariance, guided by 3D information can significantly improve the RGB features.
-An additional exciting future research direction is the adaptation of surface matching ideas to the AD\&S setting.
-Moreover, while our study focused on handcrafted features as a simple and highly effective way to tackle this task, newer, learning-based methods from the surface matching domain are a promising future direction.
-Another possibility for future research is the finetuning of pre-trained features on the normal training images.
-Such methods (e.g. MSAD \cite{mean_shifted}) achieve strong results in the 2D setting.